 The strong interaction in a fully heavy multiquark state is not clear at present.
-The Chromomagnetic Interaction (CMI) model provides us a simply picture to quantitatively understand the spectrum of multiquark states.
-In the framework of CMI model \cite{DeRujula:1975qlm}, the strong interaction between quarks via gluon-exchange force is parameterized into effective quark masses and quark coupling parameters.
+The chromomagnetic interaction (CMI) model provides us with a simple picture to quantitatively understand the spectrum of multiquark states.
+In the framework of the CMI model \cite{DeRujula:1975qlm}, the strong interaction between quarks via gluon exchange force is parametrized into effective quark masses and quark coupling parameters.
 Despite its simple Hamiltonian, this model can catch the basic features of hadron spectra, since the mass splittings between hadrons reflect the basic symmetries of their inner structures \cite{SilvestreBrac:1992mv}.
 This model has been widely adopted to study the mass spectra of multiquark systems \cite{ Wu:2016vtq, Wu:2016gas, Chen:2016ont, Wu:2017weo, Luo:2017eub, Zhou:2018pcv, Li:2018vhp,Wu:2018xdi, An:2019idk,Weng:2019ynva,Cheng:2019obk,Liu:2016ogz,Hogaasen:2013nca,Cheng:2020irt,Cheng:2020nho,Cheng:2020wxa,Weng:2018mmf,Weng:2020jao,Zhao:2014qva,Wu:2017weo,Zhou:2018pcv,Li:2018vhp,An:2019idk}.
-In this work, we systematically study the S-wave $QQQQ\bar{Q}$ pentaquark system within the framework of CMI model to calculate the mass spectra, the relative partial decay widths and find possible stable pentaquark state.
+In this work, we systematically study the S-wave $QQQQ\bar{Q}$ pentaquark system within the framework of the CMI model to calculate the mass spectra and the relative partial decay widths, and find a possible stable pentaquark state.

 This paper is organized as follows.
 In Sec. \ref{sec2}, we introduce the CMI model and determine the relevant parameters used in the CMI model.
 The $flavor \otimes color \otimes spin$ wave functions are constructed and the CMI Hamiltonian elements are calculated for the $QQQQ\bar{Q}$ pentaquark system in Sec. \ref{sec3}.
-In Sec. \ref{sec7}, we present the mass spectra, the mass splittings, possible strong decay channels, and the relative partial decay widths, and also discuss the stability for the pentaquark states.
-A short summary is followed by Sec. \ref{sec8}.
-Finally, some useful expressions are presented in Appendix. \ref{sec10}.
+In Sec. \ref{sec7}, we present the mass spectra, the mass splittings, the possible strong decay channels, and the relative partial decay widths, and also discuss the stability for the pentaquark states.
+A short summary is followed in Sec. \ref{sec8}.
+Finally, some useful expressions are presented in the Appendix.